WeirdTreeThing/cros-keyboard-map/README.md

 <h1 align="center">Utility to generate keyd configurations for use on Chromebooks</h1>

-## List of supported distrobutions
+## List of supported distributions
 - Ubuntu
 - Debian
 - Fedora